02-03 DECEMBER 2021

 neglected tropical and zoonotic diseases

-The Department of Veterinary Tropical Diseases, Faculty of Veterinary Science, University of Pretoria, South Africa and the Institute of Tropical Medicine (ITM) in Antwerp, Belgium, have joined forces for the organization of the 62nd ITM Colloquium Virtual Colloquium (2-3 December 2021).
+The Department of Veterinary Tropical Diseases, Faculty of Veterinary Science, University of Pretoria, South Africa and the Institute of Tropical Medicine (ITM) in Antwerp, Belgium, have joined forces for the organisation of the 62nd ITM Virtual Colloquium (2-3 December 2021).
 This second virtual edition will take place from 2-3 December 2021 and will cover emerging and re-emerging epidemics, with a special focus on neglected tropical and zoonotic diseases.

 Experts from South Africa and around the world will discuss the current COVID-19 pandemic including other (re)-emerging infectious threats that have the potential to erupt into pandemics.
-Special attention will be given to transdisciplinary and interdisciplinary approaches for the reduction of disease burden and the improvement and promotion of health.
+Special attention will be given to trans-disciplinary and interdisciplinary approaches for the reduction of disease burden and the improvement and promotion of health.
 Innovative tools for a better understanding of pathogen detection, disease diagnosis and control at the human-animal-wildlife interfaces are key to address these diseases.

 This event offers a platform for researchers, health professionals and policy makers to identify how key research findings can contribute to solutions and inform policy-making.

 Within the general topic, the following five themes will be discussed:

 - One health approaches to manage epidemics and pandemics